Aidas415/Final-project-Paulini/testCases.md

 🎯- **Expected Result:**
   - The user is successfully redirected to `https://paulini.lt/priemimo-skyriai`
   - The `PRIĖMIMO SKYRIAI` page opens
-  - A list of all admission departments is displayed
   - The breadcrumb `PAULINI > PRIĖMIMO SKYRIAI` appears above the list on the left side